daattali/daattali.github.io/_posts/2016-08-19-visualize-git-commits-time.md

 # My work hours since first learning R {#dean-commits}

 This plot shows the times of all my git commits since Sept 2013, colour-coded by git repo (aka project).
-The plot is fully interactive: you can zoom, move, or remove all observations from a specific repo by clicking on the repo name in the legend.
+If you go the [app hosting this data](https://daattali.com/shiny/visualize-git-commits-time/), you'll see this plot as fully interactive: you can zoom, move, or remove all observations from a specific repo by clicking on the repo name in the legend.

 [![Dean commits all]({{ site.url }}/img/blog/git-commits-time/dean-commits-100.png)]({{ site.url }}/img/blog/git-commits-time/dean-commits-100.png)